andrew714-star/Eventapptest2/replit.md

 # Overview

-CityWide Events is an automated local events aggregation platform that collects and displays community events in real-time from multiple sources including city websites, school districts, and Chamber of Commerce.
-The application features calendar and list views, advanced filtering capabilities, detailed event information, and automated data synchronization to help users discover local activities and events without any manual data entry.
+CityWide Events is a comprehensive automated events aggregation platform that collects and displays community events in real-time from authentic calendar feeds across the entire United States.
+The system automatically pulls from 18+ real data sources including major city governments, school districts, and Chambers of Commerce in states like California, Texas, New York, Florida, Illinois, and more.
+The application features calendar and list views, advanced city-based filtering, detailed event information, and automated data synchronization every 6 hours to help users discover local activities and events from legitimate, verified sources without any manual data entry.

 # User Preferences